The point of most businesses is to profitably sell the inventory they buy.

 A high sell through rate means a company sold the inventory it received quickly.
 Doing so without discounting the merchandise is the best way to keep profits high.

 On the other hand, low sell through indicates that products aren’t moving fast.
-That ties up cash in storage, risks sitting inventory becoming inventory shrinkage or obsolete dead stock, and often necessitates a discount.
+That ties up cash in warehousing, risks sitting inventory becoming inventory shrinkage or obsolete dead stock, and often necessitates a discount.
 All of which eat into profits.

 Here’s how to increase sell through rate: